 - Some rather highly powered characters in the manga version of Get Backers, including Akabane, Kagami and Miroku Natsuhiko.
 All three are not blind and fall under the "supernatural" category.

-- The silver wolves in Hols: Prince of the Sun are the supernatural type, and are directly working for Grunwald, who ironically, is referred to throughout the film as "The devil".
+- The silver wolves in Horus: Prince of the Sun are the supernatural type, and are directly working for Grunwald, who ironically, is referred to throughout the film as "The devil".